[Part 2] REST API Components & How to read them

 We’ve covered the crucial parts of the API and you now have all the information you need to confidently discuss, dissect, interact with, and debug APIs.

-REST API Model
+REST API model

 In Part 3 of this API guide, we’re going to apply your new found knowledge into practical use.
 We’re going to look at a couple of real-life scenarios where you’ll need to apply your API knowledge as a product manager and you’ll learn how to debug errors based on API responses.